Last updated 2025-12-02

 Industry average net margin: ~12% | Average annual growth: ~3%

-Where your pharmacy falls within the 2x to 4x SDE range depends on five healthcare-specific factors that buyers evaluate during due diligence.
+Where your pharmacy falls within the 2x to 4x SDE range depends on a handful of pharmacy-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 1